alexbakker/scytale/README.md

 # scytale

 Simple file hosting for the paranoid.
-Enjoy your placebo software.

 ## License